SC.2.E.7.1

 Type: Lesson Plan

-This lesson demonstrates how students can use nonfiction text features to locate information relating to the different types of precipitation.
-The students will use nonfiction text features to gather information to describe rain, snow, hail, and sleet.
+This is part one of a three-part series in which students will research different types of precipitation.
+In this lesson, students will use informational text and text features to locate information relating to the different types of precipitation.
+The students will gather information to describe rain, snow, hail, and sleet.
 Students will use this information to describe the similarities and differences in the various types of precipitation.

 Type: Lesson Plan